 Rigor-led Discovery

-Beyond the ordinary: Our Core Technology Building
+Beyond the ordinary: Core Technology Building

-This is where our journey begins.
+This is where my journey begins.

 TPP-defined HIV program.

-Our lead HIV program is guided by a defined Target Product Profile (TPP) and a structured development plan designed to support Phase I readiness.
+The lead HIV program is guided by a defined Target Product Profile (TPP) and a structured development plan designed to support Phase I readiness.

 Early oncology programs in development.

-We are advancing early-stage oncology programs using the same rigor-led, QbD-driven framework.
+I am advancing early-stage oncology programs using the same rigor-led, QbD-driven framework.

 Driven by passion: Next-Gen CAR T cell